LasseStiefel/Anchor-Winch-Remote/README.md

 Currently the remote hardware is designed and capable of fullfiling all project goals.
 The Winch is connected to the Double-Relay which is able to comunicate with the remote control and control the winch.

-The remote receives the count of winch turns and calculates and displays the current chain length
+The remote receives the count of winch turns and calculates and displays the current chain length.

+**Project mostly complete**

 ## Development choices and technical explanation
 ### Micro Controller